 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories, digests and digest advisories will keep you up to date.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.

 NEW YORK — It's an eye-catching angle in the story of an experimental treatment for Ebola: The drug comes from tobacco plants that were turned into living pharmaceutical factories.
 Using plants this way — sometimes called "pharming" — can produce complex and valuable proteins for medicines.
 That approach, studied for about 20 years, hasn't caught on widely in the pharmaceutical industry.
 By Malcolm Ritter.
 SENT: 850 words.

 FROM OUR MEMBERS:

-If you have stories of regional or statewide interest, please email them to email@example.com.
-If you have photos of regional or statewide interest, please send them to the AP state photo center in New York, 888-273-6867.
+If you have stories of regional or statewide interest, please email them to firstname.lastname@example.org or call 502-583-7718.
+If you have photos of regional or statewide interest, please send them to the AP state photo center in New York via FTP or email, email@example.com, or call 888-273-6867.
 For access to AP Exchange and other technical issues, contact AP Customer Support at firstname.lastname@example.org or 877-836-9477.

 MARKETPLACE: Calling your attention to the Marketplace in AP Exchange, where you can find member-contributed content from Kentucky and other states.
 The Marketplace is accessible on the left navigational pane of the AP Exchange home page, near the bottom.
 For both national and state, you can click "All" or search for content by topics such as education, politics and business.